vasishth/smlp2019/index.md

 The following are confirmed speakers:

-    - [Julia Haaf](https://psychology.missouri.edu/people/haaf) on modeling individual differences
+    - Julia Haaf] on modeling individual differences
-    - [Douglas Bates](https://www.stat.wisc.edu/~bates/) (topic to be decided)
+    - Douglas Bates (to be confirmed)
-    - [Reinhold Kliegl](https://www.uni-potsdam.de/en/cognitive-psychology/staff/kliegl-reinhold.html) (topic to be decided)
+    - Reinhold Kliegl (topic to be decided)

 ## Curriculum